roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Use NodeLocal DNSCache in an ACK cluster.md

   dnsPolicy: None
 ```

-To enable DNSConfig auto injection, the following conditions must be met.
-If DNSConfig is not automatically injected, check whether the conditions are met.
+To enable automatic DNSConfig injection, the following conditions must be met.
+If DNSConfig is not automatically injected, check whether the conditions are met:

 -   New pods do not belong to the kube-system or kube-public namespace.
 -   The namespace to which new pods belong has the `node-local-dns-injection=enabled` label.
--   The namespace to which new pods belong does not have labels that are related to Elastic Container Instance \(ECI\), such as `virtual-node-affinity-injection`, `eci`, and `alibabacloud.com/eci`.
+-   The namespace to which new pods belong does not have labels that are related to Elastic Container Instance-based pods, such as `virtual-node-affinity-injection`, `eci`, and `alibabacloud.com/eci`.
--   New pods do not have labels that are related to ECI, such as `eci` and `alibabacloud.com/eci`, or the `node-local-dns-injection=disabled` label.
+-   New pods do not have labels that are related to elastic container instances, such as `eci` and `alibabacloud.com/eci`, or the `node-local-dns-injection=disabled` label.
 -   New pods have the `hostNetwork` network and the `ClusterFirstWithHostNet` DNSPolicy, or the pods do not have the `hostNetwork` network but have the `ClusterFirst` DNSPolicy.

 **Method 2: Manually specify DNSConfig**